Tostig Godwinson: Battle of Stamford Bridge

 Hardrada's army and Tostig invaded York, taking hostages after a peaceful surrender and while acquiring provisions.
 King Harold Godwinson raced northward with an English army from London and, on 25 September 1066, surprised his brother Tostig at Stamford Bridge.
 Hardrada, Tostig, and many of their men were killed.
 The Norwegians and the Flemish mercenaries hired by Tostig were largely without armour and carried only personal weapons.
 The day was very hot and they had not expected resistance.
 Moreover, Hardrada's 11,000-man force had been split, with many guarding the Norse ships beached miles away at Riccall.

 Aftermath

 After his death at Stamford Bridge, Tostig's body was buried at York Minster.
-Tostig's two sons fled to Norway, while his wife Judith married Duke Welf of Bavaria.
+According to the 11th-century chronicler William of Malmesbury, Tostig's body had been identified after the battle by a wart located between his shoulder-blades.
+Tostig's two sons fled to Norway, while his widow Judith married Duke Welf of Bavaria.
 The victorious Harold, at the head of troops still exhausted by their previous fight with Tostig and Hardrada, would go to confront and suffer defeat at the hands of the Normans at the Battle of Hastings nineteen days later.

 Tostig had two sons, probably born to an Anglo-Danish woman before his marriage to Judith; their names indicate an Anglo-Danish ancestry.
 They were fostered at the Norwegian court, probably before his marriage in 1051: